-When it comes to workplace healthy and safety, New Zealand has a problem.
+When it comes to workplace health and safety, New Zealand has a problem.

 The Health and Safety at Work Act 2015 (HSWA) is New Zealand's workplace health and safety law.
 HSWA sets out the principles, duties and rights in relation to workplace health and safety.

 HSWA is just the beginning and signals a new way of thinking about health and safety.
 This is not just about compliance; it’s about getting people home healthy and safe.
 It’s not just good for your business, it’s the right thing to do.